 O&M specialists conduct environmental assessments to evaluate areas where people with visual impairments currently travel or may travel in the future.
 Environmental assessments focus on aspects of an environment that could support or hinder independent travel such as signage, sound, texture, and organization; and safety features and hazards.
 A key element of this assessment involves observations of an individual performing tasks in the environment; however, O&M specialists may also use checklists, interviews, and questionnaires to gain a more thorough understanding of the individual's functioning.
-For individuals with low vision, environmental assessments may also include visual attributes such as lighting, glare, color, and contrast.
-Based on the assessment results, the O&M specialist recommends modifications to the environment (e.g., home, workplace) that could promote safety and independent functioning.
+For individuals with low vision, environmental assessment results, the O&M specialist recommends modifications to the environment (e.g., home, workplace, day program) that could reduce the risk of falls, and promote safety and independent functioning.